nf-core/differentialabundance/docs/usage.md

 This aligns with the **gene_counts_length_scaled.tsv** or **gene_counts_scaled.tsv** matrices in the rnaseq workflow.

-Important to note, the documentation advises:
+It is important to note that the documentation advises:

 > "Do not manually pass the original gene-level counts to downstream methods without an offset."